 Location: United Kingdom

-Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and another investigational drug (vorinostat) can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.9
+Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and the investigational latency-reversing agent vorinostat, can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.11

 For more details on the studies listed above, see the Health Professional version of this drug summary.